chriskhanhtran/chriskhanhtran.github.io/_posts/2020-04-07-spanberta-bert-for-spanish-from-scratch.md

 ---
-title: "SpanBERTa: How We Trained a RoBERTa Language Model for Spanish from Scratch"
+title: "SpanBERTa: How We Trained RoBERTa Language Model for Spanish from Scratch"
 date: 2020-04-07
 categories:
   - posts